Force over Distance: Faster than Light

 “Um,” Chloe says, unsettled, trying to hide it.
 “Okay.
 Thanks.
 Um, thanks, colonel.”

-Chloe steps up to the middle of the three doors.
+She steps up to the middle of the three doors.
 Rush stands next to her.
 Young transfers the laptop and the electrolytes to one hand, then moves to flank Rush.
 Matt flanks Chloe.
 He keeps his rifle in his hands, pointed down.
 Young has a hand on his sidearm.

 Chloe hits the door controls.

 It reminds him of churches.
 Of cathedrals.
 Stained glass with sunlight behind.
 Meant to uplift the spirit.
-He’d always thought the Ancients had it so wrong—sending a dark and lonely ship out into nothingness for the sake of exploration alone.
+He’d always thought the Ancients had it so wrong—sending a dark and lonely ship into nothingness for the sake of exploration alone.

-Turns out, they sent something beautiful.
+But, turns out, they sent something beautiful.

 The light beneath them flows like water.
 The bridges hang like silver filigree.
 The distant monitors glow with flower-garden colors, in the tones of Ancient crystal.